mglerner/IntroToBiophysics/README.md

     biophysical literature for 2-3 papers that use experimental and/or theoretical methods to address the structure, function, and/or dynamics of the system.
-The paper should be approximately 7-8 pages in length (including a couple of figures and a bibliography).
+The paper should be approximately 7-8 pages in length.
+This includes a couple of figures and a bibliography; you're free to create your own figures completely from scratch, or show that you can reproduce a particularly good figure on your own in Python.
+Extra computer simulations may also be used to generate figures, especially if you attended the Python bootcamp.
 Proposals for the project will be due half way through the course, and 1-2 rough drafts will be required.
 The presentation should be 15 minutes in length.
 Questions that should be addressed in both the paper and the presentation include